microsoft/vcrt-forwarders/README.md

 The NuGet package Microsoft.VCRTForwarders.140 can be found [here](https://aka.ms/vcrtfwdnuget).

+Referencing the package will include the appropriate version of the forwarders on supported architectures based on the CRT (debug / release) in use in the component project.
+For projects using custom debug configurations and referencing the component DLL directly rather than via project (i.e C++ applications), the `VCRTForwarders-IncludeDebugCRT` property can be set to `true` for that configuration to ensure inclusion of the debug CRT forwarders.

 ## Sample usage

 You can find samples of C++ and C# apps using the forwarders [here](https://aka.ms/regfreewinrtsample).